jia-ni/Nester_Verodin/README.md

 is a great resource when trying to find information that isn't covered in this write-up.

 #### Scope of Implemented Smoke Tests
+The purpose of smoke tests is to ensure that the basic functions of the platform are accessible.
+If the smoke tests pass, then it is worth continuing testing at a more detailed level.
+However, if the smoke tests fail, then the product doesn't function properly at the most basic level and therefore the build is in too poor of a state to continue testing.

+In the case of automationpractice.com, the website acts as a clothing retail store.
+The major functions of this website are the various webpages, ability to create a new account, ability to sign in/out of an account and the shopping cart.

 Currently, the test cases live in SmokeTests.robot and the following have been implemented:
 * Verify User Is Able To Create An Account